YHKimmm/PetSitter/README.md

 3. In the Package Manager Console, type the following command and press Enter:
   `update-database -Context PetSitterContext`
   `update-database -Context ApplicationDbContext`

-  This command will apply any pending migrations to the database and update it to the latest schema.

 4. You can now run your ASP.NET MVC application and verify that it is using the updated database schema

 ## Usage